dzikfr/adspay-admin-web/src/components/ui/ReadMe.md

-Please do not edit this directory `@/components/ui` See about documentation in <a href="https://ui.shadcn.com/docs/components">here</a></p>
+Please be carefully when edit this directory `@/components/ui` See about documentation in <a href="https://ui.shadcn.com/docs/components">here</a></p>